 - Perils related to acts of war or collapse or overthrow of the government

-The first, and most popular, is to raise your deductible.
-Raising your deductible to $1,000 can lower your premiums without placing an undue financial burden on your family.
-Just make sure you have enough money to pay the deductible if necessary.
+The most common way to reduce your costs is to increase your deductible.
+Just like with health insurance, a higher deductible means lower premiums.
+Just make sure that you have enough money to pay the deductible if necessary.

 - Keeping your credit score high